whosonfirst/go-webhookd-gocloud/README.md

 # go-webhookd-gocloud

-go-webhookd support for GoCloud resources.
+Go package to implement the `whosonfirst/go-webhookd` interfaces for dispatching messages to gocloud.dev/blob resources.

 ## Documentation